Star cluster

-Star clusters are large groups of stars held together by self-gravitation.
-Two main types of star clusters can be distinguished: globular clusters are tight groups of ten thousand to millions of old stars which are gravitationally bound, while open clusters are more loosely clustered groups of stars, generally containing fewer than a few hundred members, and are often very young.
-Open clusters become disrupted over time by the gravitational influence of giant molecular clouds as they move through the galaxy, but cluster members will continue to move in broadly the same direction through space even though they are no longer gravitationally bound; they are then known as a stellar association, sometimes also referred to as a moving group.
+A star cluster is a group of stars held together by self-gravitation.
+Two main types of star clusters can be distinguished: globular clusters, tight groups of ten thousand to millions of old stars which are gravitationally bound; and open clusters, less tight groups of stars, generally containing fewer than a few hundred members.

+As they move through the galaxy, over time, open clusters become disrupted by the gravitational influence of giant molecular clouds, so that the clusters we observe are often young.
+Even though they are no longer gravitationally bound, they will continue to move in broadly the same direction through space and are then known as stellar associations, sometimes referred to as moving groups.
+Globular clusters, with more members and more mass, remain intact for far longer and the globular clusters observed are usually billions of years old.

-Star clusters visible to the naked eye include the Pleiades, Hyades, and 47 Tucanae.
+Star clusters visible to the naked eye include the Pleiades and Hyades open clusters, and the globular cluster 47 Tucanae.

 Open cluster

 Open clusters are very different from globular clusters.
 Unlike the spherically distributed globulars, they are confined to the galactic plane, and are almost always found within spiral arms.
 They are generally young objects, up to a few tens of millions of years old, with a few rare exceptions as old as a few billion years, such as Messier 67 (the closest and most observed old open cluster) for example.
-They form H II regions such as the Orion Nebula.
+They form in H II regions such as the Orion Nebula.

 Open clusters typically have a few hundred members and are located in an area up to 30 light-years across.
 Being much less densely populated than globular clusters, they are much less tightly gravitationally bound, and over time, are disrupted by the gravity of giant molecular clouds and other clusters.
-Close encounters between cluster members can also result in the ejection of stars, a process known as 'evaporation'.
+Close encounters between cluster members can also result in the ejection of stars, a process known as "evaporation".

 The most prominent open clusters are the Pleiades and Hyades in Taurus.
 The Double Cluster of h+Chi Persei can also be prominent under dark skies.
 Open clusters are often dominated by hot young blue stars, because although such stars are short-lived in stellar terms, only lasting a few tens of millions of years, open clusters tend to have dispersed before these stars die.

+A subset of open clusters constitute a binary or aggregate cluster.
+New research indicates Messier 25 may constitute a ternary star cluster together with NGC 6716 and Collinder 394.

 Establishing precise distances to open clusters enables the calibration of the period-luminosity relationship shown by Cepheids variable stars, which are then used as standard candles.
 Cepheids are luminous and can be used to establish both the distances to remote galaxies and the expansion rate of the Universe (Hubble constant).
 Indeed, the open cluster NGC 7790 hosts three classical Cepheids which are critical for such efforts.